nic-smith/The-Writers-Spiral/The Writers Spiral/Storys/The Veil and the Machine/markdown/chapters_md/chapter_2_md.md

 - **Notes**:

 The chapter closes with a focus on the group’s physical and emotional exhaustion, leaving a sense of unresolved tension and foreboding.

+---

+## Revisions

+### Rules for Revisions

+1. **Types of Changes**:
+   - **Addition**: New content added to the chapter.
+   - **Subtraction**: Existing content removed from the chapter.
+Includes original content for reference.
+   - **Revision**: Modified content within the chapter.
+Includes both original and revised content.
+2. **Format**:
+   - **Type:** Specify whether the change is an Addition, Subtraction, or Revision.
+   - **Date & Time:** Include the timestamp of when the change was made.
+   - **Content:** For additions, include the new content.
+For subtractions and revisions, include the original content and, for revisions, the updated version.
+   - **Reason:** Briefly explain why the change was made.

+---